Daugit/flink-advertising-anomaly/README.md

 # Flink-advertising-anomaly

+This project was written by Olivier Randavel and Louis Fontaine

 The goal of this school project is to detect anomalies from advertising events (clicks & displays) from Criteo data, using a streaming flow from Kafka and creating a real-time alerting job with Flink.

 This repository gathers our flink implementation under the "orlf" directory.